Help! I’m being stalked.

 Stalking is a crime.
 Our service is here to help you and make sure you do not have to cope with stalking alone.
 A stalker will use as many tools as possible both online and offline to carry out their behaviours.
-Aurora New Dawn is here to help you feel safe again.
+Aurora New Dawn offers services to Thames Valley and the Armed forces, we are here to help you feel safe again.

 What is stalking?

 Stalking is a unique crime, driven by the fixation and obsession of the stalker and each stalking incident is different.
 It is a long-term pattern of behaviour that can last for weeks, months or even years.
 The psychological impact of persistent stalking can be absolutely devastating.